 Students who display significant achievements during the course of the year are recognized for their accomplishments.
-Areas that may merit recognition include, but are not limited to, academics, athletics, performing arts, citizenship and volunteerism.
-Recognition for such activities is initiated by the staff and coordinated by the High School Principal.
+Areas that may merit recognition include, but are not limited to, academics, athletics,

 Academic Distinction Rolls' Requirement:

 - 1. Principal's Roll = 4.0 average or higher with no grade below (A) or (B+) in Honors and/or CCP courses. - 2.
 Honor Roll = 3.0 average or higher with no grade below (B) or (C+) in Honors and/or CCP courses. - 3.
 Four (4) academic subjects must be carried to be considered for eligibility to all Academic Distinction Rolls.